qmc-hamm/graphene_optimized_geometry/README.md

   - theta : twist angle  <br>
   - method : how the geometries are obtained  <br>
   - date : date created

+  - do we want one script in each directory, or just one parent script in main directory?
+They are carbon copies of each other.

 - create_best_estimate.py : add new data set to hdf5 file
   - do we want this open/available in general? not sure.